maxim-xu/maxim-xu.github.com/_posts/2017-01-07-time-to-get-a-drone.md

 Yes I'm talking about the drones from DJI.

 When it comes to cameras or lenses (a drone is no more than an aerial camera to me), I don't buy them based on reviews.
-I buy them because of the outputs.
+I buy them because of the output quality.

 I've been subscribing a YouTube channel named [Shinji kawamura](https://www.youtube.com/channel/UClSREl_LUSDMrVlEhERqsNQ) for a while and everytime he has a new drone video it'll literally stun me.
 Everytime.
 Check out the video below if you don't believe me.